FastFlowDebate/FastFlow/README.md

 * Add notes to cards
 * Show what other files reference the card (For example do you use it in blocks or speeches)

 Speeches:

 * Write speeches in a simple, organized manner
 * Mark speeches as aff or neg to make locating them easier

+Flowing:

+* Create organized flows
+* Save and manage flows
+* Mark individual cards as important you can easily refer to them in speeches

 ## Planned Features: